Fantastic Beasts: The Secrets of Dumbledore: Casting

 In March 2020, Jude Law, Johnny Depp, Ezra Miller, Alison Sudol, Dan Fogler, Callum Turner, Katherine Waterston, Claudia Kim and Jessica Williams were revealed to be reprising their roles from previous films, alongside Eddie Redmayne.
 Kevin Guthrie, who played Abernathy in the first two instalments, was set to return but was fired before production began due to his trial and eventual conviction in a sexual assault case.

-In November 2020, Depp announced he would not reprise his role as Grindelwald after being asked by Warner Bros. to resign due to negative publicity resulting from the libel case Depp v News Group Newspapers Ltd.

-Depp shot only three scenes in London, Framestore after production began in September 2020, and his contract stipulated that he be paid regardless of whether the film was completed or not.
+In November 2020, Depp announced he would not reprise his role as Grindelwald after being asked by Warner Bros. to resign due to negative publicity resulting from the libel case Depp v News Group Newspapers Ltd. Depp shot only three scenes in London after production began in September 2020, and his contract stipulated that he be paid regardless of whether the film was completed or not.
 Depp's salary was reportedly somewhere between $10–16 million.
 On 25 November, Warner Bros. announced that Mads Mikkelsen would replace Depp in the role of Grindelwald.
 Mikkelsen opted not to emulate Depp's performance, stating in an interview that it would be "creative suicide", but acknowledged that there still needed to be "some sort of bridge between what came before."

 Filming

 Principal photography was scheduled to begin on 16 March 2020 but was postponed on that very day due to the COVID-19 pandemic.
 Filming officially commenced in London on 20 September, with safety precautions in place to keep the cast and crew safe from COVID-19.
 On 3 February 2021, filming at Warner Bros.
 Studios, Leavesden in the UK was halted after a crew member tested positive for COVID-19.
 Composer James Newton Howard confirmed later that month that production had wrapped filming.
 Although the film is partially set in Berlin and Bhutan, it was not filmed on location.
 These areas were reimagined and reconstructed on the vast backlot and sound stages of Warner Bros.
-Studios, Leavesden.
+Studios, Leavesden, augmented by visual effects, led by production VFX supervisor Christian Manz.

+Music

+Composer James Newton Howard returned to compose the film's score after previously scoring Fantastic Beasts and Where to Find Them and Fantastic Beasts: The Crimes of Grindelwald, whilst also incorporating John Williams's themes from the Harry Potter films into the score.